eyepop-ai/eyepop-sdk-node/src/eyepop/README.md

     }
 })();
 ```
-1. `EyePop.endpoint()` returns a local endpoint object, that will authenticate with the Api Key found in
+1. `EyePop.workerEndpoint()` returns a local endpoint object, that will authenticate with the Api Key found in
 EYEPOP_SECRET_KEY and load the worker configuration for the Pop identified by EYEPOP_POP_ID.
 2. Call `endpoint.connect()` before any job is submitted and `endpoint.disconnect()` to release all resources.
 3. `endpoint.process({path:'examples/example.jpg'})` initiates the upload to the local file to the worker service.
 The image will be queued and processed immediately when the worker becomes available.